mcp-java/jbang-catalog/readme.md

-# Quarkus MCP Server Catalog
+# Java MCP Server Catalog

-This is a catalog of Quarkus MCP Servers.
+This is a catalog of Java MCP Servers.

 Curated and created by the community.